diegodoumecq/joymap/README.md

 # JOYMAP

-## A Javascript Gamepad browser API wrapper that chops, slices and dices
+A Javascript Gamepad browser API wrapper that chops, slices and dices

+## Table of contents

 **[Key features](#key-features)** |
 **[How to install](#how-to-install)** |